kgateway-dev/kgateway/docs/content/guides/security/data_loss_prevention/_index.md

 ### Key/value (header masking) example

 In this example, you define a key/value DLP action, which you can use to mask the value associated with a specified request header.

+{{% notice info %}}
+Predefined and Custom actions will only match based on header value in access logs.
+To match against a header name, use a key/value action.
+{{% /notice %}}

 1. Get started by creating the petstore microservice.
    ```shell